Master's Degree Programme in Information and Communication Technology: Digital Health

 Programme in brief

-D. Master of Science in Technology thesis module 40 ECTS
+D. Master’s Thesis in Technology module 30 ECTS

 The employment percentage of those holding an M.Sc.(Tech.) degree is high in Finland.
 Health technology related industry is today increasingly important globally and particularly in Finland.
 Fields of health technology are expanding fast, offering a wide range of different career opportunities.
 In addition to companies that are focused on wellness, medical or biomedical analytical solutions, this also includes other industries that are utilizing health technology in their products, like global enterprises producing wearable devices capable of measuring heart related signals from a wrist of the user, for example.